 ONE – The shit hits the fan

-Having got to this page, the first question you should be asking yourself is why you are investing a part of your life reading what will most likely come across as the slavering of a sentimental, self-aggrandising, self-oriented arse-hole?
+Having got to this page, the first question you should be asking yourself is why.
+More specifically, why are you investing a part of your life reading what will most likely come across as the slavering of a sentimental, self-aggrandising, self-oriented arse-hole?
 Shame arse hole doesn’t begin with an ‘S’ but you can’t have everything.
 As you can see, I am not beyond the odd swear word or two.
 So be warned, this is a story of adversity, but it is a story told warts and all.
 I have tried to be as honest as I can (though true self-awareness is beyond even the holiest among us).
-There is no shining knight coming out the other end.
+So, be warned, there is no shining knight coming out the other end.
 I have found it sufficient simply to survive.
 Of course, in any event, there is no end.
 Life is a perpetual game of it’s a knock-out.
 And then you die.

 Paragraph two: If you’re still with me, why?